Skip to content

 end

-Riptide.GetController(name: string) -> any -- client only
+Riptide.GetController(name: string) -> any

 Client-side alias for GetModule.
 Throws an error if called on the server.